• Explore the cultural heritage of Cuba, from the art and architecture of Havana to the natural beauty of the Viñales Valley

 expert in art history and consultant lecturer at Christie's, London

-Depart for Cienfuegos via the Bay of Pigs: walking tour to include Parque José Martí, neoclassical Catedral de la Purísma Concepción and Tomás Terry Theatre.
+Depart for Cienfuegos via the Bay of Pigs.
+Afternoon walking tour of Cienfuegos to include Parque José Martí, neoclassical Catedral de la Purísma Concepcíon and Tomás Terry Theatre (subject to restoration).
 Continue to Trinidad for three nights at Casa Hostal Lola.

 Morning: nature walk in Park El Cubano in the Sierra del Escambray with a naturalist guide.
 Free afternoon.

 Depart by coach via pretty town of Sancti Spíritus to Santa Clara (monument dedicated to Che Guevara).
 Return to Havana for three nights at Iberostar Parque Central.
 Free evening.

 Morning lecture: Writing in Cuba – Graham Greene and Ernest Hemingway followed by morning in Old Havana with private on-site talk and guided tour by a specialist from the Historiador de la Ciudad de La Habana (organisation devoted to the restoration of Old Havana).
 Continue to fishing village of Cojimar.
 Afternoon excursion to small town of San Francisco de Paula to visit Finca La Vigía, home to Ernest Hemingway between 1939 and 1960.
 Brief visit to room 511 at Hotel Ambos Mundos (which Hemingway regularly booked in the 1930s) before early evening guest talk on Cuban performing arts.